 3. Interior Design only ARTID 359: Junior Field Study.
 R credit.

 Then choose from the following courses.
-You must take a minimum of 12 credit hours for the semester from the required classes above and your major-specific classes below.
+Undergraduate participants must take a minimum of 12 credit hours total for the semester from the required classes above and your major-specific classes below.
+Graduate participants must take a minimum of 9 credit hours total.

 ARTGR 470: Graphic Design Studio V. Corporate Identity; 3 credits (required)